baratgabor/MyWarehouse/README.md

 ## Backend Design Paradigms

-The current project's backend system uses the following design paradigms (besides the fundamentals that are not worth mentioning).
+The backend system uses the following design paradigms (besides the fundamentals not worth mentioning).
 You can find plenty of dry materials pertaining to these subjects, so I mostly focused on providing a pragmatic narration that could perhaps help you to 'get the point' if you had difficulties extracting that value from other sources.

 ### Clean Architecture